michhar/michhar.github.io/docs/convolutional-in-layers-and-sequences.md

 tags: [python, deep-learning, tensorflow, cntk, keras, pytorch]
 ---

-**tl;dr**:  No secret: ConvNets are still complex when you compare APIs that sound like each other for four deep learning frameworks.
-Also, included is a little ConvNet breakdown.
-Lots of sample code.
+**tl;dr**:  No secret: ConvNets are still complex even when you compare across APIs that sound similar for four deep learning frameworks.
+Here, you'll find an attempt to comapre simple ConvNets in these frameworks.
+Also, included is a little ConvNet conceptual breakdown.
+Lots of reference code.

 **Posted:**  2018-05-13